devpies/reporter/README.md

 mvp-tools is up-to-date
 ```

-### Using the --log Flag
+### Reporting All Changes in Remote

-In a Git repository, you can show the complete list of changes in the default remote branch.
+In a Git repository, you can show the complete list of changes in the default remote branch (--log, -l).

 ```
 $ rp --log